 Deferred Compensation Plan.
 The Nodak Mutual Insurance Company Nonqualified Deferred Compensation Plan assists executives designated by the compensation committee as participants in maximizing their ability to save additional amounts for their retirement on a tax-deferred basis.
 In addition to allowing participants to make elective deferrals, the plan permits Nodak Mutual to make company contributions to eligible employees.
-If an employee participant exceeds the Internal Revenue Code compensation or contribution limits under the qualified retirement plans, any Company contributions limited under the qualified retirement plans any Company contributions limited under the qualified retirement plans for providing deferred compensation a select group of management or highly compensated employees.
+If an employee participant exceeds the Internal Revenue Code compensation or contribution limits under the qualified retirement plans, any Company contributions limited under the qualified retirement plans will be restored under the Deferred Compensation Plan.
+The plan is intended to constitute an unfunded plan primarily for providing deferred compensation a select group of management or highly compensated employees.
 Unless otherwise specified, participants vest in company contributions under a five year graded vesting schedule and are eligible to receive distributions pursuant to the participant's election under the plan.
 The assets of the plan are subject to the claims of our creditors in the event of insolvency until paid to the plan participants and their beneficiaries.